 The answer to this question is a big ‘No’.
 The restriction of behavior and environment will lead to dire consequences.
 The humans will also provide similar results as the mice.

-The equality which is deemed as a very strong component of utopia is going to add in the problems only.
+The equality which is deemed as a very strong component of utopia is going to add to the problems only.
 Equal conditions for one and all can create a lot of negativity around the place which can eventually increase hatred among humans then there will be a rise in frustration which will take control of the humans and their brutality will be displayed everywhere.

 Equal conditions can kill societies in a matter of half a decade.
 The biggest threat to mankind is a mental shock.
-Imagine everyone is doing the same thing, eating the same food and behaving in the same way.
+Imagine everyone is doing the same thing, eating the same food, and behaving in the same way.
 Isn’t it going to affect the minds?